kevjo15/Dojo-BE-AzureTest/README.md

 Contributions are welcome.
 Please read the [contributing guidelines](CONTRIBUTING.md) before getting started.

+## Code Style

+We have a code style and conventions defined in [.editorconfig](.editorconfig), based on defaults from [Microsoft](https://learn.microsoft.com/en-us/dotnet/fundamentals/code-analysis/code-style-rule-options).

+To comply with the code style defined in [.editorconfig](.editorconfig), use `dotnet format` locally before pushing the code.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.